-Recently I wrote a post on how to create environments that attract and retain first chair leaders in a second chair position.
+Previously I wrote a post on how to create environments which attract and retain first chair leaders in a second chair position.
 Read that post HERE.

 The post was well received, but as expected, I received numerous questions after the post.
 The most common had to do with how to spot a first chair leader – or when a second chair leader should consider being a first chair.